 Of the amount reflected for Mr. Thornberry in the "Stock Awards" column for 2023, \$3,080,000 reflects the grant date fair value of the One-Time Outperformance Award granted to Mr. Thornberry in 2023.
-For the Outperformance BV RSUs, this amount takes into account our estimate, as of the applicable grant date, regarding the probability for payout of this component of the One-Time Outperformance Award (0% of target as of the grant date, due to the significant outperformance required under the Outperformance BV RSUs), as well as the estimated impact of the Company Absolute TSR condition attached to the vesting of this award that requires the Company to have a positive TSR over the Outperformance Period for any of the Outperformance RSUs to vest.
-The grant of Outperformance Relative TSR RSUs is considered a market condition award under FASB ASC Topic 718, and therefore, the grant date fair value for this component of the One-Time Outperformance Award does not take into account a separate estimate of the probability of payout.
-Instead, the grant date fair value of the Outperformance Relative TSR RSUs is based on a Monte Carlo simulation analysis based on multiple input variables, including expected volatility, correlation coefficients and risk-free interest rates, used to simulate a range of possible future stock prices for the Company and each member of the MI Peers over the Outperformance Period.
-The actual value that may be received by Mr. Thornberry upon vesting of each component of the One-Time Outperformance Award will depend on our performance against the applicable performance metrics for the awards at the end of the performance period.
+For the 50% portion of the One-Time Outperformance Award that is based on the Company's cumulative growth in book value per share over the Outperformance Period (the "Outperformance BV RSUs"), this amount takes into account our estimate, as of the applicable grant date, regarding the probability for payout of this component of the One-Time Outperformance Award (0% of target as of the grant date, due to the significant outperformance required under the Outperformance BV RSUs), as well as the estimated impact of the absolute TSR condition attached to the vesting of this award that requires the Company to have a positive TSR over the Outperformance Period for any of the Outperformance RSUs to vest.
+The grant date fair value of the other 50% portion of the One-Time Outperformance Award that is based on the Company's TSR over the Outperformance Period as compared the average TSR of the MI Peers (the same group used for the 2024 BV RSUs) over the Outperformance Period (the "Outperformance Relative TSR RSUs") is based on a Monte Carlo simulation analysis based on multiple input variables, including expected volatility, correlation coefficients and risk-free interest rates, used to simulate a range of possible future stock prices for the Company and each member of the MI Peers over the Outperformance Period.